 - Most importantly, buy art because you like it, not for the value you think it has.

 TL;DR: I actually had a good experience with their customer service, and they went out of the way to uphold their 50-50-50 guarantee.
-I think it’s fairly safe to shop with Park West these days.
-I’d buy again.
+I think it’s safer to shop with Park West than it used to be.
+I might buy again.